modelica/AsianModelicaConference2020/README.md

 # Exhibition and Sponsorship

 To support the conference, and to get an opportunity to expose their Modelica- and/or FMI-related products and services, vendors will have the opportunity to sponsor the event and to participate in the exhibition.
+The sponsorship and exhibition will be avialable at the virtual conference as well.

 A decision about the acceptance of sponsors and exhibitors will be based upon Modelica/FMI relevance of products and/or services at the time of application submission.